glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 Your wedding speech is important and you'll naturally want to do the best job for your daughter that you can.

-However, in the bigger picture, the father of the bride is really just the warm-up act.
+However, in the bigger picture, the Father of the Bride is really just the warm-up act.
 You can think of your speech as being like the light but tasty starter in a three-course meal.
 So don't fall into the trap of giving a speech that goes on for too long.

 This discipline starts at the writing stage because the longer your speech is on the page, the longer it will be on the day.